Executive Director

 Brooke Flanagan

 Brooke Flanagan has served as Executive Director for Steppenwolf Theatre Company, America's premier ensemble theatre, since 2020.
-Together with Artistic Directors Glenn Davis and Audrey Francis, she is responsible for stewarding the company's artistic growth, programmatic service, and economic vitality.
-During her tenure, the Tony-award winning theatre has expanded their artistic campus with the addition of the Lefkofsky Arts and Education Center and Ensemble Theatre in Honor of Helen Zell; produced/ presented myriad productions across their three stages in Chicago; and transferred work to Broadway, Playwright's Horizon and Manhattan Theatre Club (NYC), Center Theatre Group (LA), and the Galway International Arts Festival (Ireland).
+Together with Artistic Directors Glenn Davis and Audrey Francis, she is responsible for stewarding the company's artistic growth, programmatic service and economic vitality.
+During her tenure, the Tony-award winning theatre has expanded their artistic campus with the addition of the Lefkofsky Arts and Education Center and Ensemble Theatre in Honor of Helen Zell; produced/ presented myriad productions across their three stages in Chicago; and transferred work to Broadway, Playwright's Horizon and MTC (NYC), CTG and Geffen Playhouse (LA), and the Galway Arts Festival (Ireland).
+New plays premiered during her tenure include PURPOSE by Branden Jacobs-Jenkins, which is the only production in history to win the Pulitzer Prize for Drama, Tony Award for Best Play and Steinberg/ATCA New Play Award.

-Brooke has raised more than $250 million across the span of her career for non-profit arts organizations.
-She is an appointee to Chicago's Mayoral Cultural Advisory Committee, a Board member for the League of Chicago Theatres and a member of the Economic Club of Chicago and The Chicago Network.
-A board member for Arts Alliance Illinois, during her term as Board Chair, the organization secured: a 30% increase in funding for the Illinois Arts Council, a historic $50 million capital arts infrastructure bill, and a legislative win guaranteeing arts curriculum for all K-12 students.
-During the Covid crisis, she helped champion the creation of the Arts for Illinois Relief Fund, launched a mask fabrication program for out-of-work costume artisans, and served on multiple "back to work" task forces for the performing arts.
+Brooke has raised more than $300 million across the span of her career for non-profit arts organizations.
+She is a member of Economic Club of Chicago and The Chicago Network, a Board member of the League of Chicago Theatres and Arts Alliance Illinois (Past Chair 2016-2020).
+She served as a Mayoral appointee to Chicago's Cultural Advisory Committee (2021-2025) and during the Covid crisis, championed the Arts for Illinois Relief Fund, launched a mask fabrication program for out-of-work costume artisans, and served on multiple "back to work" task forces.

-Brooke received Nashville's Mayor’s Acts of Excellence Award for her direction of The Holocaust—a Gathering of Stones.
-She is honored to have been included in "Who's Who in Business" by Crain's in 2023 and 2024.
-She and her husband reside in the Lincoln Park neighborhood with their three children who proudly attend Chicago Public Schools.
+Brooke received the Nashville's Mayor’s Acts of Excellence Award for her direction of The Holocaust—a Gathering of Stones.
+She has been included in "Who's Who in Business" by Crain's 2023-2025.
+She resides in Lincoln Park with her husband and three children who proudly attend Chicago Public Schools.

 Brooke Flanagan